Lexteam/lexteam.github.io/_posts/2016-06-04-Status-Update-II.md

 ---
 ## Website

-The past few months have been hectic and we have made great leaps in out site's design.
+The past few months have been hectic and we have made great leaps in our site's design.
 Although there are still things that need touching up on - we may be on the verge on sticking with a design.

 Mobile has been a big aspiration of mine ever since we started our site, and as such mobile support is now in place.